Are you considering surgery for sciatica?

 Sciatica, apart from causing pain and discomfort, can negatively impact your overall quality of life by making routine activities difficult to carry out.
 But as we keep saying, try physical therapy before any other, more invasive treatment.

 In most cases, non-surgical treatment like physical therapy and other strategies you can implement at home is enough.
-Even if you’ve tried physical therapy before to treat sciatica, don’t give up without coming to see us first.
+Even if you’ve tried physical therapy before to treat sciatica, don’t give up without coming to see us first. - Physical Therapy:

 Generally, the preferred choice of treatment to prevent and treat sciatica and nerve pain is physical therapy.